rakeshch/CarND-Vehicle-Detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-The code for processing frames of video is contained in the cell titled "Pipeline to detect cars in an image" and is identical to the code for processing a single image described above, with the exception of storing the detections (returned by find_cars) from the previous 10 frames of video using the prev_bboxes parameter from a class called Detector.
+The code for processing every frame of video is contained in the cell titled "Pipeline to detect cars in an image" and is identical to the code for processing a single image described above, with the exception of storing the detections (returned by find_cars) from the previous 10 frames of video using the prev_bboxes parameter from a class called Detector.

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The major challenge of my project work was tuning the parameters which took a lot of my time.
 The pipeline is probably most likely to fail in cases where vehicles don't resemble those in the training dataset, but lighting and environmental conditions might also play a role.
-I believe it is possible to improve the classifier by additional data augmentation, classifier parameters tuning etc.
+I believe it is possible to improve the classifier by additional data augmentation, classifier parameters tuning etc to eliminate further false positives in a frame.

 Also, producing a very high accuracy classifier and maximizing window overlap might improve the per-frame accuracy to the point that integrating detections from previous frames is unnecessary (and oncoming traffic is correctly labeled), but it would require a massive processing power.
 I believe this could be offset with more intelligent tracking strategies like convolutional neural network or by determining vehicle location and speed to predict its location in subsequent frames.